Ephratah, New York

 Ephratah is a town in Fulton County, New York, United States.
 The population was 1,682 at the 2010 census.
 It is named after Ephrath, a biblical town in what is now Israel.

 The town of Ephratah is in the southwestern part of the county and is west of Gloversville and Johnstown.

 History

-The region was first settled circa 1720.
+The region was first settled c.1720.
 The Stone Arabia patent, granted in 1723, comprised much of the southern part of Ephratah.

-The town name, suggested by earlier inhabitant Anthony Beck, suggests abundance in bearing fruit, in his prophecy of a great city to be built there in the future.
+The town name, suggested by earlier inhabitant Anthony Beck, suggests abundance in bearing fruit, related to his prophecy of a great city to be built there in the future.

 The town was formed in 1827 from the town of Palatine in Montgomery County, before the creation of Fulton County.
-On the formation of Fulton County in 1838, part of Ephratah was returned to Palatine.
+Upon the formation of Fulton County in 1838, part of Ephratah was returned to Palatine.